lewis-steentjes/my-website/src/content/works/housing-map.md

 heroImage: "/images/housing-map/hero4.png"
 ---

 Inspired by the challenges of online property hunting, I'm building a tool to enhance the user experience.
 By integrating TradeMe listings with Google Maps, my aim is to let users scan a map and quickly grasp key details about available rentals.

-[Check out the progress so far.](https://trademe-housing.vercel.app/)
+[Check out the progress so far.](https://trademe-housing.vercel.app/) **TMSandbox is currently down - properties are not being fetched**

 <figure>
 <br />